fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-attestation.rst

   3. Verify the Wallet Provider's federation membership and retrieve its metadata.

-**Steps 4-6 (Nonce Retrieval)**: The Wallet Instance solicits a one-time "challenge" from the `nonce endpoint`_ of the Wallet Provider Backend.
+**Steps 4-6 (Nonce Retrieval)**: The Wallet Instance solicits a one-time "challenge" from the `Nonce endpoint`_ of the Wallet Provider Backend.
 This "challenge" takes the form of a ``nonce``, which is required to be unpredictable and serves as the main defense against replay attacks.
 The ``nonce`` MUST be produced in a manner that ensures its single-use within a predetermined time frame.

 Below is a non-normative example of a Nonce Request.